We are committed to ensuring local communities between Parkes and Narromine benefit from the construction and operation of Inland Rail.

 *Employed for 26 weeks or more for a minimum of 15 hours a week

 We are committed to supporting local businesses and suppliers.
-To date, 99 local businesses have supplied to the project already, including nine Indigenous businesses, with a total spend of:
+To date, 99 local businesses have supplied to the project already, including nine First Nations businesses, with a total spend of:

 - $109.7 million with local businesses